Aquino's fate lies with success or failure of Philippine reconstruction

 Typhoon Haiyan smashed into the central Philippines on November 8 killing at least 4,000 people and reducing most of what was in its path to matchwood and rubble.
 Bodies are still being pulled from the debris.

-A successful reconstruction effort, costing as much as 250 billion pesos according the latest government estimate, would make Aquino a hero.
+A successful reconstruction effort, costing as much as 250 billion pesos ($5.8 billion) according the latest government estimate, would make Aquino a hero.

 Failure could mean the end of his political career, built on the promise of economic reform and clean government espoused by his martyred father Benigno Jr., a former senator and opposition leader, and his democracy-hero mother, Corazon.